Veal Goulash with Gravy

 3. Step 3:

-Peel the onion and chop it into thin half rings.
-Add to the pan and fry with the meat for another five minutes.
-Onions will later play a role in the formation of gravy.
+Peel the onion and slice it into thin half-moons.
+Add it to the pan and cook with the meat for another 5 minutes — the onion will help build the gravy later.
 Reduce the heat to medium.

 4. Step 4: